Stock market today: Wall Street rises with hopes that inflation will keep cooling

 “The Fed may leave interest rates unchanged next month, but they’re not about to start cutting them,” Loewengart said.

 Big U.S. companies, meanwhile, continue to report mostly better profits for the spring than analysts expected.
-That's usually the case, and analysts had particularly low expectations coming into this reporting season as higher costs for workers and other expenses eat into profit margins.
+That's usually the case, and analysts had particularly low expectations coming into this reporting season.
+Higher costs for workers and other expenses are broadly eating into profit margins.

 In the bond market, the yield on the 10-year Treasury held steady at 4.01%.
 It helps set rates for mortgages and other important loans.